-President of Instruction and Student Development or designee as assigned by the President/Superintendent.
-This completed form is submitted to the Human Resources Office.

-- 3.8.5 No more than 22.5 TLUs can be accumulated. - 3.8.6 If a section being banked is canceled, the banking is canceled and the faculty member is paid for the classes that met. - 3.8.7 A faculty member who does not carry a full load in any semester will withdraw any accrued TLUs, at the rate earned, from the bank to complete the load. - 3.8.8 The faculty member must apply for banked time off at least one month before the class schedule development deadline. - 3.8.9 Prior to using banked time, the following must be certified by the faculty member, the appropriate dean or director, and the CIO or designee as assigned by the President/Superintendent: - The quality of the program in which the faculty member teaches or serves will not be jeopardized by the absence of the faculty member, and/or - Competent faculty and/or associate faculty are available to teach the classes/provide the services ordinarily provided by the faculty member requesting to use banked time vacated by the faculty member. - 3.8.9.1 If the request to use banked time is denied, the faculty member will receive written rationale for the denial via email. - 3.8.10 In the event the faculty member is no longer employed by the District, the banked TLUs will be paid to the individual or his/her estate.

-3.9 Regular Salary
+- 3.8.3 Banked TLUs may not be accumulated and used in the same semester. - 3.8.4 Each semester a faculty member wishing to bank TLUs must complete a "banking application," which includes approval by their dean or director and the CIO or designee as assigned by the President/Superintendent.
+This completed form is submitted to the Human Resources Office. - 3.8.5 No more than 22.5 TLUs can be accumulated. - 3.8.6 If a section being banked is canceled, the banking is canceled and the faculty member is paid for the classes that met. - 3.8.7 A faculty member who does not carry a full load in any semester will withdraw any accrued TLUs, at the rate earned, from the bank to complete the load. - 3.8.8 The faculty member must apply for banked time off at least one month before the class schedule development deadline. - 3.8.9 Prior to using banked time, the following must be certified by the faculty member, the appropriate dean or director, and the CIO or designee as assigned by the President/Superintendent: - The quality of the program in which the faculty member teaches or serves will not be jeopardized by the absence of the faculty member, and/or - Competent faculty and/or associate faculty are available to teach the classes/provide the services ordinarily provided by the faculty member requesting to use banked time vacated by the faculty member. - 3.8.9.1 If the request to use banked time is denied, the faculty member will receive written rationale for the denial via email. - 3.8.10 In the event the faculty member is no longer employed by the District, the banked TLUs will be paid to the individual or their estate. - 3.9 Regular Salary